inonehp/home-page/README.md

 # About

-A personal start page with projects such as search (redirect), blog, games, to-do list, typing speed, newtab, icons, themes, website templates, etc.
+A personal start page with projects such as Search (redirect), Blog, Games, To-Do List, Typing Speed, NewTab URL extension, Icons, Themes, Website Templates etc

 ---